MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

     - Pytest Code:
         ```
         def test_chat_api_empty_session_id():
-            """
-            Tests whether the app correctly creates session_id internally when a session_id is not provided in the chat
-            """
             data = {"message": "Explain what hashing is to me.", "session_id": None} # session_id is not there
             response = requests.post(f"{BASE_URL}/api/chat", json=data)
             assert response.status_code == 200